porres/pd-cyclone/README.md

 => This Repository (0.3-0 and onwards):

 In February 2016, Porres forked from https://github.com/electrickery/pd-miXedSon to this repositry that resides at: https://github.com/porres/pd-cyclone.
-The fork happened while cyclone was at 0.2-beta1 stage.
+The fork happened while cyclone was at 0.2-beta stage.
 Since then, Alexandre Porres, Derek Kwan, Matt Barber and other collaborators have worked on further developments of cyclone.
 The first stable release from this repository was cyclone 0.3-0 from february 2019.

 => The 'nilwind' fork:

 The 'nilwind' library is a fork of cyclone and it starts as a fork of the last stage <https://github.com/electrickery/pd-miXedSon> was left at.
 The nilwind's repository is at https://github.com/electrickery/pd-nilwind.
 It's first release is 'nilwind 0.2.1', from November 2019, which is a development over cyclone 0.2-beta.
 This fork of cyclone does not aim to pursue updates according to newer versions of Max and its main concern is to keep compatibility to patches made in the Pd-Extended era.
-Nonetheless, versions of cyclone 0.3 onward are also compatible to Pd-Extended era, as the development of cyclone does not introduce breaking changes.
-The last maintenance phase of cycle was experimental for a good period, but since the release of 0.3, cyclone is now at a stable phase.
+Nonetheless, versions of cyclone 0.3 onward are also compatible to Pd-Extended era, as the current development phase does not introduce breaking changes and has only offered stable releases since 0.3!

 -------